Adi-333/Sentiment-analysis/README.md

 # Sentiment-analysis

-I used transformers library for the backend and gradio for the quick frontend/interface
+uses hugging face transformers library for the backend and gradio for the quick user side interface